-As for the operational definition of psychological stress: it is the total score that the respondent obtains through his response on a scale Psychological stress.
+As for the operational definition of psychological stress, it is the total score the respondent obtains from their responses to a psychological stress scale.

-The researcher adopted the theoretical definition of (Selly 1962) to construct his model of psychological stress and to develop his scale, which she based on the foundations and concepts of the model.
+The researcher adopted the theoretical definition of psychological stress (Selye, 1962) to construct his model and develop his scale, which were based on its foundations and concepts.